ICAREdata/icaredata-platform/README.md

 docker network create icaredata
 ```

-Create the docker image with the files in the database folder.
-Inside that folder, run
+Go to the database directory.
+From there, create the docker image with by running

 ```bash
 docker build -t icd-pg .